donutrj/heartbreaker/content/Supporting Docs/Spells.md

 Zombies will follow simple instructions.

-Magic Dice are not refreshed until the skin kite is dispelled at wizard's whim.
+Mana Dice are not refreshed until the skin kite is dispelled at wizard's whim.
+# Ripen
++ Range: Touch
++ Target: n/a
++ Duration: n/a

+You cause a living plant you touch to ripen to harvest, creating up to (count) rations or uses.
 # Rot
 + Range: Touch
 + Target: Object